uozuAho/open_spiel_playground/zmq_ttt/readme.md

 ```

 # performance
 Not great!
-Local (in same process) gets ~10k games/sec.
-Over ZMQ on the same
+- local (in same process) random vs random bots gets ~10k games/sec
+- over ZMQ, random vs random bots gets ~200 games/sec
-machine gets ~150.
-Roughly 100 times slower.
-Using IPC vs TCP transports in ZMQ
+- using IPC vs TCP transports in ZMQ makes no difference
-makes no difference.

-It appears that the main cost is in remote calls - after adding the pickled game
-state, bundled with legal actions and current player, performance was better!
-Now ~200 games/sec.

 # todo
 - is remote mcts working? should win most games
   - hmm seems not. try local example
 - make sure random bot still works
-- try inproc transport
+- try inproc transport: where is the performance loss?
 - ideas to improve performance
-  - send legal actions with state
-  - more efficient (de)serialiser
+  - more efficient (de)serialiser?
 - server should have no references to openSpiel